ICE TD: Operations

 An ICE TD trainset in DSB livery on route from Berlin to Copenhagen (2014).

 In 2001, all 20 units were commissioned for Deutsche Bahn, who numbered them as class 605.
 After pilot runs, the trains entered regular service on the new ICE line 17 between Dresden and Nuremberg from 10 June 2001.
 Shortly after, they were also used between Munich and Zurich as a replacement for EuroCity trains.
-Both of these routes between major cities are partially not electrified, which explains the usage of the diesel powered trains.
+Both of these routes between major cities were not fully electrified, which explains the use of the diesel powered trains.

 The service life of the class 605 ICE TD units was rather ill-fated.
 They were plagued by technical problems from the start.
 After the breaking of an axle on 2 December 2002, all the remaining 19 units (one fell off a working platform during maintenance) were taken out of service and although the trains were placed back service one year later, DB judged their operation to be overly expensive.
 DB is required to pay full diesel tax for the fuel.

 After four years of storage, the trains were re-activated for a short while, in anticipation of extra traffic during the 2006 FIFA World Cup being held in Germany.
 After this, they were used for charter and relief trains.

 From the end of 2007, class 605 trains were used in regular service on the Berlin-Hamburg-Copenhagen route, as a replacement for the Danish IC3 trains in Hamburg-Copenhagen service (Vogelfluglinie), due to delays in the introduction of DSB's IC4 trains which were caused by technical problems.
 The ten class 605 used on these services were equipped with the Danish ATC safety system.
 From 2008, the Denmark-compatible 605 were also used for Berlin-Hamburg-Aarhus services (previously, IC3 was used on the Flensburg-Aarhus route, and regional trains on Hamburg-Flensburg services).
 From mid-2009, three more ICE-TD units were used on Germany-Denmark services, allowing DSB to free up more IC3 trains for domestic use.